AAccount/dictionary_jsefrontend/README.md

 *This program has never been tested in Windows, but will probably work.*

 ## Overview
 This front end does not do much thinking.
 It simply passes your search to the dictionary core's `DbService.lookupChinese` or `DbService.lookupEnglish`.
 It then creates tabs for each search result.
 For Chinese, this means a tab for the dictionary definition of the whole string, and a tab for each alternate search that has >= 1 result.
 If the whole string has no dictionary entry, that tab renders blank.
 For English, every possible word combination with >= 1 Chinese entry is shown.
 If a tab has > 10 entries, it is paginated in groups of 10.
-See the dictionary core repo for the search strategy.
+See the dictionary core repo for the alternate search strategies.

 The front end keeps a forwards, backwards, navigation history of 10 entries.